benzingerb1/league-of-launchers/README.md

 Repeat these steps for every client you'd like to launch.
 Your league-of-launchers.bat file should still contain `@echo off` as the first line and `exit` as the final line.

+### Built-in

+The `.bat` script here serves as an example; it may be the case that you must fix some paths on your own.

+Currently deploys the following launchers:
++ Battle.net
++ League of Legends
++ Steam
++ Origin
++ Discord